JetBrains/educational-plugin/intellij-plugin/Edu-Kotlin/resources/cognifire/Tutorial/Function/task.md

 Let's implement the task by declaring **two** functions:
 1. The function `calculateDogAgeInDogYears`.
 It doesn't depend on any parameters, and it doesn't return any values.
 2. The function to verify the input `verifyHumanYearsInput`.
-This function should have a parameter `humanYears` with type `Int` and it should return a `Boolean` value.
+   This function should have a parameter `humanYearshumanYearsInput` with type `IntString` and it should return a `Boolean` value.
 Call the function `calculateDogAgeInDogYears` from the `main` function.

 <div class="hint" title="The basic syntax for declaring a function in Kotlin">